Mikey Keene

-Mikey Keene (born June 5, 2003) is an American college football quarterback for the Michigan Wolverines.
-He previously played for the UCF Knights and the Fresno State Bulldogs.
+Mikey Keene (born June 5, 2003) is an American college football quarterback for the Arizona State Sun Devils.
+He previously played for the UCF Knights, Fresno State Bulldogs, and Michigan Wolverines.

 Early life

 Keene attended Chandler High School in Chandler, Arizona.
 In his junior season, he recorded 193 completions for 2,835 yards and 23 touchdowns, winning a state championship in 2019.
 In his senior season, he completed 154 passes for 2,069 yards and 22 touchdowns, winning a second straight state championship as the starting quarterback at Chandler.
-It was Chandler’s fifth consecutive as a program.
+It was Chandler's fifth consecutive as a program.
 As a three-star recruit, Keene committed to play college football at the University of Central Florida (UCF).

 College career

 UCF

-In 2021, Keene enrolled at the University of Central Florida and was the UCF Knights backup to Dillon Gabriel.
+In 2021, Keene enrolled at the University of Central Florida and was the UCF Knights backup to future Heisman Trophy finalist Dillon Gabriel.
 After an injury to Gabriel, Keene became the starter as a true freshman.
 He made ten starts, totaling 1,730 yards and 18 total touchdowns.
 Keene threw for 144 yards and one touchdown in the 2021 Gasparilla Bowl, leading UCF to a 29–17 over Florida.
 In 2022, Keene was the Knights backup to John Rhys Plumlee, where he would only appear in four games.
 He finished the season with 647 yards and six touchdowns, before entering the NCAA transfer portal.